background-shape

 But here’s the thing worth examining before you download it.

 Bottom line: EveryDollar is the right app if you’re following Dave Ramsey’s Baby Steps and want a tool built around that system.
 Vermillion is the better choice if your goal is building savings rate – not just paying off debt – and you don’t want to pay a premium for someone else’s financial philosophy.
-It’s also significantly cheaper: $60/year vs. $79.99/year (and that’s the discounted annual rate).
+It’s also significantly cheaper: $60/year vs. $79.99/year.

 What is Vermillion?